aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-pdfa/_index.md

 ---
-title: Convert between PDF/A and PDF formats
+title: Convert PDF to PDF/A formats using C#
-linktitle: Convert between PDF/A and PDF formats
+linktitle: Convert PDF to PDF/A formats
 type: docs
-weight: 20
+weight: 80
-url: /net/convert-between-pdf-file-and-pdfa/
+url: /net/convert-pdf-to-pdfa/
-lastmod: "2021-06-05"
+lastmod: "2021-10-18"
 description: This topic show you how to Aspose.PDF allows to convert a PDF file to a PDF/A compliant PDF file.
 sitemap:
     changefreq: "weekly"